 drozer.bat console connect --server 192.168.0.9

-If you are already knowledgeable on the inner workings of Android Testing Tool Drozer, if not follow me on over to my next post.
+If you are already knowledgeable on the inner workings of Android Testing Tool Drozer, hack on.
+If not follow me on over to my next post.